AZn5ReD/saplearninghub-pdf-downloader/README.md

 ## Usage

-There are 2 modes :
+There are 3 modes :

 - CLI
 - Config file
+- GUI

 They can be mixed.
 For example you can set the user/password in the config file and set the URL in the CLI.
 The values from the CLI will override the values from the file.